Brkic365/CodeForGood/README.md

-# CodeForGood Front-End Website
+# CodeForGood Website

-This repository contains the front-end code for the CodeForGood website, which is built using Next.js.
+This is a personal project for a website that aims to promote coding for social good and inspire developers to create meaningful projects that benefit society.
+The website is developed using Next.js, a popular open-source framework for building React applications.
+You can preview it at https://code-for-good-one.vercel.app/.

+## Features

+- Home page with an overview of the website and its purpose
+- Privacy Policy and Terms of Service page
+- More pages coming soon... maybe

 ## Getting Started

-1. Clone the repository.
-2. Run `npm install` to install the required dependencies.
-3. Run `npm run dev` to start the development server.
-4. Open [http://localhost:3000](http://localhost:3000) to view the website in your browser.

-## Contributing

-We welcome contributions to our project.
-To contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch.
-3. Make your changes.
-4. Test your changes.
-5. Submit a pull request.
+To run this website on your local machine, you will need to have Node.js installed.
+Once you have Node.js installed, you can clone this repository and run the following commands:

+- npm install
+- npm run dev

+This will start a development server and you can view the website at http://localhost:3000.

-## Issues
+## Contributions

-If you encounter any issues with the website, please submit an issue in our [issue tracker](https://github.com/CodeForGood/website/issues) with as much detail as possible, including steps to reproduce the issue.
+As this is a personal project, contributions are not accepted at this time.
+However, if you have any feedback or suggestions for the website, please feel free to contact me through my email address.

 ## License

-This project is licensed under the MIT License.
+This website is not licensed and is for personal use only.